chengsoonong/wib/README.md

     $ wib down
     $ wib down git@github.com:myname/myrepo.git

 **track/untrack** - Keep track of this file / Forget about tracking this file.
+Tracking does not create or delete the actual file, it only tells the version control system whether to maintain versions (to keep track) of the file.

     $ wib track myfile
     $ wib untrack myfile